prashkrans/auto_subs/README.md

     4 | #include <Python.h>`
 - When running for the first time, it downloads the whisper models which takes some time as its about 2GBs in size.
 - The fonts used are open source fonts.
+- A few fonts are in upper case by default.

 ### License: